aurelienpierreeng/VirtualSecretary/docs/index.md

 def filter(email) -> bool:
   # If email is spoofed or authentication is forged, exit immediately
+  # Uses SPF, DKIM and ARC.
   if not email.is_authentic():
     return True

   names, addresses = email.get_sender()

-  # Email is in the address book : exit early
+  # Sender is in the address book : exit early
   if carddav.connection_inited:
     for address in addresses:
       if address in carddav.emails: